-Under the Third Amendment, we are required to maintain a minimum liquidity of \$10,000 at all times, measured quarterly, with a minimum of \$5,000 of the \$10,000 in cash at SVB.
+Under the Fourth Amendment, we are required to maintain a minimum liquidity of \$10,000 at all times, measured quarterly, with a minimum of \$5,000 of the \$10,000 in cash at SVB.
+In addition, we are required to maintain an Adjusted Quick Ratio of at least 1.0 to 1.0.
 We are also subject to certain customary limitations on our ability to, among other things, incur debt, grant liens, make acquisitions and other investments, make certain restricted payments such as dividends, dispose of assets or undergo a change in control.
-As of December 31, 2017, we were in compliance with all covenants under the Credit Agreement.
+As of December 31, 2018, we were in compliance with all covenants under the Credit Agreement.